Four killed in Sudan as protesters rally on uprising anniversary | Law-Order

 Four killed in Sudan as protesters rally on uprising anniversary

-Four protesters were killed in Sudan on Thursday, medics said, as large crowds took to the streets despite heavy security and a communications blackout to rally against the military leadership that seized power eight months ago.
+Four protesters were shot dead in Sudan on Thursday, medics said, as large crowds took to the streets despite heavy security and a communications blackout to rally against the military leadership that seized power eight months ago.

 In central Khartoum, security forces fired tear gas and water cannon as they tried to prevent swelling crowds from marching towards the presidential palace, witnesses said.
-They estimated the crowds in Khartoum and its twin cities of Omdurman and Bahri to be in the tens of thousands.
-In Omdurman witnesses reported tear gas and gunfire as security forces prevented protesters from crossing into Khartoum.
+They estimated the crowds in Khartoum and its twin cities of Omdurman and Bahri to be at least in the tens of thousands, and to be the largest so far this year.
+In Omdurman, witnesses reported tear gas and gunfire as security forces prevented protesters from crossing into Khartoum.

 The protests mark the third anniversary of huge demonstrations during the uprising that overthrew long-time autocratic ruler Omar al-Bashir and led to a power-sharing arrangement between civilian groups and the military.
 Last October, the military led by General Abdel Fattah al-Burhan toppled the transitional government, triggering rallies that have called on the army to quit politics.